3D-e-Chem/workflows/README.md

 The Pymol session files (\*.pse) can by opened with [PyMol](https://github.com/NLeSC/Chemical-Analytics-Platform/wiki/Cheatsheet#applications).

-# *Submitted manuscript: GPCR chemical diversity*
+# *Chemical Diversity in the G Protein-Coupled Receptor Superfamily*

-Below is the workflow for a submitted manuscript regarding the chemical diversity of GPCR ligands.
+Below is the workflow for the chemical diversity of GPCR ligands as shown in Figure 1 and Table 1 in *Chemical Diversity in the G Protein-Coupled Receptor Superfamily* ([doi:10.1016/j.tips.2018.02.004](http://dx.doi.org/10.1016/j.tips.2018.02.004)).

 ## GPCR chemical diversity workflow